-In cases of extenuating circumstances affecting a student's financial eligibility, the student or the student's parent can request special consideration by submitting the Special Conditions form.
-The form can be obtained from the Financial Aid Office or by downloading it from the College of the Redwoods Financial Aid website.
+College of the Redwoods may be able to reevaluate your financial aid file to recalculate your Estimated Family Contribution (EFC) in cases of extenuating circumstances affecting a student's financial eligibility, the student or the student's parent can request special consideration by submitting the Special Conditions form.
+The form can be obtained by downloading it from the College of the Redwoods Financial Aid website.